 Everyone Wins With Matching Gifts

-You see this type of match everywhere and for good reason.
+You see this type of match or challenge everywhere and for a good reason.
 It pays off.

-Allison points out that not only does the charity benefit from the matching gift, which more or less raises all boats, but the major donor benefits as well.
-In fact, creating that match is a wonderful way to keep major donors involved and engaged.
+Not only does the charity benefit from the matching gift, which more or less raises all boats, but the major donor benefits as well.
+Creating that match is a wonderful way to keep major donors involved and engaged.

 Other research has also found that matching gifts work.
 For instance, in a Freakonomics podcast, John List, the notable U of Chicago economist who does considerable research on charitable giving, said that matching gifts are an excellent way to increase donations.

-The list did have a couple of caveats though.
+John List did have a couple of caveats though.
 For example, he said that a 1:1 match works well, but increasing the match made little difference.
-Also, a matching gift works best when the donor already has a strong connection with the charity but does not really help with lapsed donors or those with weak connections.
+Also, a matching gift works best when the prospective donors already have a strong connection with the charity, but it does not help with lapsed donors or those with weak connections.